Blenheim, Ontario: Economy and industry

+Blenheim is home to a variety of industries including agricultural processing and manufacturing.
+Numerous local farms sell their products at roadside stands and at markets.

-The Ridge Landfill, owned by Waste Connections of Canada, is located in Blenheim.
+The Ridge Landfill, owned by Waste Connections of Canada, is also located in Blenheim.

 Tourism

-Blenheim's slogan is "Experience Unique Shopping", referring to its selection of boutiques and specialty stores.

 In July, downtown businesses offer discounts during Ontario's longest running carnival-sidewalk sale, the Cherry Fest and Sidewalk Days.
-The Cherry Fest has been held annually since 1963 with the exception of 2020 and 2021 when it can cancelled due to COVID-19.
+The Cherry Fest has been held annually since 1963; in 2020 and 2021, it was not held in-person due to COVID-19.
 The Cherry Fest includes a cherry pit spitting contest.
-Since 1981, it has been the site of the Canadian National Pit Spit Championship.
-Longtime organizer of the Cherry Fest, J.P.
-Huggins, was named Citizen of the Year by the Chatham-Kent Chamber of Commerce in 2021.
+J.P.
+Huggins, organizer of the Cherry Fest, was named Citizen of the Year by the Chatham-Kent Chamber of Commerce in 2021.

-Another tourist attraction in Blenheim is the RM Classic Car Exhibit.
-A guided tour gives a close-up view of more than 50 classic automobiles from the past century.
 Blenheim also hosts the Father's Day weekend for the Blenheim Classics Auto-show.

 Blenheim is home to two golf courses: Willow Ridge Golf & Country Club and Deer Run.
 Blenheim also offers a variety of parks and trails including the Talbot Trail place.
 Other outdoor recreation opportunities can be found in Rondeau Provincial Park, or C.M.
 Wilson Conservation area.

 Demographics

 The population of Blenheim is 4,487.
-In 2021 27.6% of the resident population in Blenheim were 65 or over compared with 19% in Canada.
+In 2021, 27.6% of the resident population in Blenheim were ages 65 or over compared with 19% in Canada.
 The median age was 50.4 years compared to 41.1 for all of Canada.